Kalltern/Project-Redsteel/README.md

 The system uses Barbrawl and Status Icon counters as dependencies.

+###
+For battlemap creation of the Quickplay scenario, DungeonDraft was used together with ForgottenAdventures mapmaking assets and their free token assets.

 ## Status

 The system contains Lite version of the Redsteel ruleset and a Quickplay scenario for beginners.